Fudge + Beer = fudgeweiser?

 What kind of a party would it be without a few beers?

-The resulting beer will be available at Bath Brew House from the 26th Match.
-Says Fudge Kitchen manager Ian McCluskey:
+The resulting beer will be available at Bath Brew House from the 26 Match.

 If you’ve taken a stroll through Abbey Churchyard in Bath you may well have been drawn into the Fudge Kitchen by a myriad of smells and offers of free tasters.
 It’s a hard sell we know.
 Ian and his team can be seen hand making the fudge using traditional tech involving copper cauldrons of bubbling fudge, poured onto marble (below) and ‘loafed and slabbed,’ using huge spatulas to turn the cooling fudge and achieve that Fudge Kitchen famed creaminess.
 An American concept; fresh, whipping cream fudge, made to an authentic 1830s recipe.
 Well, if it ain't broke.